chainbound/echo-docs/docs/3-usage/1-api-interface.md

     receiptNotification, // (Optional) object containing the on-chain receipt of the transaction.
                          //   This field will only be present if you specified the `awaitReceipt` flag
                          //   in the request.
-See below for more details. bundleHash,          // (Optional) String, a unique 256-bit bundle identifier, based on the payload.
+See below for more details. bundleHash,          // (Optional) String, a unique bundle identifier, based on the payload.
                          //   This field will only be present if you specified the `sendAsBundle` flag
                          //   as true in the request.
-It can be used to cancel pending transactions that
+It can be used for analytics purposes. replacementUuid,     // (Optional) String, UUIDv4 that can be used to cancel/replace this transaction.
+                         //   This field will only be present if you specified the `sendAsBundle` flag
-                         //   were sent as bundles, but not yet included in a block.
+                         //   as true in the request.
   }
 }
 ```